visgl/deck.gl/docs/layers/solid-polygon-layer.md

 * Polygons are always closed, i.e. there is an implicit line segment between the first and last vertices, when those vertices are not equal.
-* The specification of complex polygons intentionally follows the GeoJson conventions for representing polugons with holes.
+* The specification of complex polygons intentionally follows the GeoJson conventions for representing polygons with holes.

 ## Source